tschutter/skilz/README.rst

 skilz
 ======

-Weekly programming puzzles at the Boulder office.
+Programming puzzles to exercise your coding-fu.

 The Rules
 ---------